acdlite/flummox/docs/api/FluxComponent.md

 Custom rendering
 ----------------

 With FluxComponent, state from your stores is automatically passed as props to its children.
 This is nice for simple cases, especially when there's only a single child.
-But for more complex cases, or if you want direct control over rendering, now you can pass a custom render function prop to FluxComponent:
+But for more complex cases, or if you want direct control over rendering, you can pass a custom render function prop to FluxComponent:

 ```js
 // Using children